skypilot-org/skypilot/docs/source/serving/autoscaling.rst

     # ...

-If you want more aggressive scaling, set those values to a lower number and vise versa.
+If you want more aggressive scaling, set those values to a lower number and vice versa.

 Scale-to-Zero
 ===============